AIP21/WAT-Vis/README.md

 1. Put the .jar file in an empty folder
 2. Run the .jar file

-Now you are good to go, just run the .jar file and import your data using the button on the top left!
+Now you are good to go, just import your data using the button on the top left!

 # Folder Setup
 There are four main folders that are created in the run directory: